Ji-Hwan Bae Preview, Player Props: Pirates vs. Brewers

 Ji-Hwan Bae At The Plate

-- In 53.6% of his 84 games this season, Bae has picked up at least one hit.
-He's also had 15 multi-hit games.
+- Bae has reached base via a hit in 46 games this year (of 85 played), and had multiple hits in 15 of those games.

-- He has homered in two of 84 games played this year, and in 0.7% of his plate appearances.
+- In 85 games played this season, he has homered in just two of them.

-- Bae has driven home a run in 17 games this year (20.2%), including more than one RBI in 7.1% of his games and producing three or more of his team's runs on one occasion..
+- Bae has driven home a run in 17 games this season (20.0%), including more than one RBI in 7.1% of his games and producing three or more of his team's runs on one occasion..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.